Fellowships

 The Program on Law and Society Visiting Fellowship Program provides opportunities for outstanding scholars and legal practitioners to undertake research, writing, and scholarly engagement on law and society in Muslim majority and minority contexts.
-We are particularly interested in applicants whose work focuses on human rights, women’s rights, children’s rights, minority rights, animal welfare and rights, constitutional law, food law, environmental law and climate change in particular, migration and refugee studies, LGBTQ issues, and related areas.
+We are particularly interested in applicants whose work focuses on constitutional law, human rights, women’s rights, children’s rights, minority rights, animal welfare and rights, food law, environmental law and climate change, migration and refugee studies, LGBTQ issues, and related areas.

-We welcome applicants with advanced degrees (e.g., JD, LLM, SJD, PhD or other comparable degree) and experienced practicing lawyers who aim to draw upon their legal experience in their Fellowship project.
+We welcome applications by scholars who have completed an advanced degree (e.g., PhD, SJD, JD, LLM, or other comparable degree) and have an established academic record, as well as experienced and accomplished practicing lawyers who aim to draw upon their legal experience in their Fellowship project.
 Fellows may spend from one month up to one academic year (excluding June-August) in residence at Harvard Law School working on an independent project.
-We seek applicants from a diverse range of backgrounds, academic traditions, and scholarly interests.
+We seek applicants from a diverse range of backgrounds, disciplines, academic traditions, and scholarly interests.

-You will be asked to arrange that TWO letters of recommendation be submitted directly from your referees via our online portal.
+• Two recommendation letters, submitted directly from your referees via our online portal.
 The application form includes a separate link for you to provide your referees.
 If more than two letters are sent, there is no guarantee that all letters will be read.

-All applications must be received no later than February 15, 2023 via our online application form.
+All applications must be received no later than February 15, 2024 via our online application form.
 Letters of recommendation should be sent directly from the referee to the Program via the online system.
 Late applications will not be considered.
-Applicants may expect emailed notification of Fellowship decisions in early to mid March.
+Applicants may expect emailed notification of Fellowship decisions by mid to late March.

 Please note: When you access the application form, you should be ready to enter all request information and to upload all supporting documents (CV, research proposal, and publication/writing sample), as the form cannot be saved.